I tried Hermes Agent's Mixture of Agents (MoA)

 # git pull + dependency rebuild + skill sync + config v29→v30 migrate

-hermes update internally runs git pull origin main, so running this will give you behavior that matches the docs.
-The version string in hermes --version will remain v0.17.0 until the next tag bump, but you can verify sync with the latest main by checking the upstream <commit-hash> portion.
+hermes update runs git pull origin main internally, so running this will bring behavior in line with the docs.
+The hermes --version display string will remain v0.17.0 until the next tag bump, but you can verify sync with the latest main by checking the upstream <commit-hash> portion.

 Running with the Default Preset

-First, I'll verify operation with the same default preset as the official docs.
+First, let's confirm operation with the same default preset as in the official docs.
 Looking at the contents with hermes moa list, the configuration is as follows:

 * default